mneunhoe/RGAN/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of RGAN is to …
+The goal of RGAN is to facilitate training and experimentation with Generative Adversarial Nets (GAN) in R.

 ## Installation